 Point of Sale Financing – The new frontier of payments

-Millennials and Gen Z shoppers are rapidly taking over as the primary spenders in the economy.
+Millennials and Gen Z shoppers are rapidly taking over as the primary spenders in the economy, and payments play a key role in their purchasing decisions.
 Unfortunately, these groups are much more reluctant to make impulsive purchases or stretch themselves thin financially.
-Additionally, credit card applications are down—especially those who have been previously denied.
+Additionally, credit card applications are down—especially for those who have been previously denied.

 Aversion to credit cards